View All 1877 Indian Princess Three Dollar

 Description

 The 1877 Proof Indian Princess Three Dollar is a proof dollar struck at the Philadelphia Mint, part of the Indian Princess Three Dollars 1854-1889 series.
-With a mintage of only 20, this is an extremely rare issue.
-The obverse features a female figure wearing a feathered headdress, representing Liberty in the guise of a Native American princess, similar to but distinct from the gold dollar design, while the reverse displays a wreath of tobacco, wheat, corn, and cotton enclosing the denomination 3 DOLLARS and date.
-Designed by James Barton Longacre.
+With a mintage of 20, this is an extremely rare issue — the scarcer of two mint variants, with 1% of total production.
+The obverse features a female figure wearing a feathered headdress, representing Liberty in the guise of a Native American princess, similar to but distinct from the gold dollar design and the reverse displays a wreath of tobacco, wheat, corn, and cotton enclosing the denomination 3 DOLLARS and date.
+Struck during the Gilded Age of rapid industrialization and the great silver debates, when monetary policy shaped elections and economic destiny.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value is approximately $35K.
 Struck in 90% gold, 10% copper, weighing 5.02 grams, 20.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8041.
-The Three Dollar gold piece is one of the most unusual denominations in U.S. A challenging series with many low-mintage dates.
-The 1870-S is a legendary rarity (unique).
-Proof-only dates and the overall scarcity of the denomination make it a prestige series for gold specialists.

 External References